Qiskit/RFCs/0000-experiment-dataframe.md

 - .data (Any): Raw data
 - .artifact_id (str): Random UUID (or unique ID) for this entry.
-- .date (datetime): When this data is created.
+- .created_time (datetime): When this data is created.
 - .experiment_id (str): ID of experiment that this data is associated with.
 - .name (str): Arbitrary name for this entry, such as "t1_plot".